 120 A key difference between the scientific approach of the civil law tradition in Argentina and Langdellian legal science needs to be stressed at this point.
 As I argued in Part III.a., Langdell's case method sought to train students in scientific legal thinking, that is, in extracting rules of law from precedents in an axiomatic fashion.
-In the U.S. legal system, precedents are lawyers' only tool to make a case.
-This analytical methodology makes it impossible for Ninth Amendment jurisprudence to emerge, as the provision requires drawing rights directly from natural law.
-The Argentine way of doing legal science is quite different.
-Prior judicial decisions do not using the unenumerated rights provision does not raise countermajoritarian concerns (because legal practice overall is detached from democratic considerations).
+In the U.S. legal system, precedents are the unenumerated rights provision does not raise counter-majoritarian concerns (because legal practice overall is detached from democratic considerations).
 Article 33 can be coupled with legal scholars' work and/or general principles to make the case that an alleged right had existed all along, even if the Constitution did not explicitly protect it.